Skip to content

 What you actually receive

 Premium support should be legible, not mysterious.
-Here is what families tell us they were missing before they switched to private mentorship.
+Here is what families say they were missing before.

 A calm weekly rhythm instead of last-minute scrambles

-Short, plain-language updates on what improved and what is next
+Short, plain-language updates on what improved and what’s next

-Direct access for scheduling and clarifications (including WhatsApp when helpful)
+Direct access for scheduling and clarifications via WhatsApp

-A learning plan aligned to school expectations in the USA or Canada
+A learning plan aligned to the school course your child is in

-Honest guidance on whether intensity should rise, pause, or change focus
+Honest guidance on whether intensity should rise, pause, or shift

 Progress tracking

 Progress shouldn’t feel invisible.
-We build trust with clear checkpoints and communication.
+We build trust with clear checkpoints and short, honest updates.

 Weekly reports